Saturday, June 21, 2025

 Spiritual reading is when we read books that help us grow closer to God.
 These can be:

-• Books that teach us about our faith – like catechism books or devotionals for kids.
+• Books that teach us about our faith: such as catechism books or devotionals.

 Why is spiritual reading important?